 If you know my brand at all, then you know I generally recommend foregoing the use of live shrimp (for these many good reasons) and instead fishing with "artificial lures".

-So, if the #1 forage isn't shrimp then what is it?
+So, if the #1 forage aren't shrimp then what is?

 That's why they're on the rocks in the first place, and why they're not looking in open water 20 yards from the rocks, but in shallow water right on the rocks.